ceph/ceph/doc/ops/install.rst

 Installing Ceph using ``mkcephfs``
 ==================================

+.. note:: ``mkcephfs`` is meant as a quick bootstrapping tool.
+It does not handle more complex operations, such as upgrades.
+For production clusters, you will want to use the :ref:`Chef cookbooks
+   <install-chef>`.

 Pick a host that has the Ceph software installed -- it does not have to be a part of your cluster, but it does need to have *matching